Duchenne muscular dystrophy (DMD) is a progressive disease which is usually diagnosed in boys between the ages of 3 and 6.

 For an explanation of scientific terminology, visit our DMD research glossary

-Duchenne UK is funding research into new treatments for DMD that could have greater impact and more acceptable side effects.
+Duchenne UK is funding research into new treatments that could have greater impact and more acceptable side effects.

 If your loved one has DMD, we are here to support you from the point of diagnosis into adulthood.Our resources